Squad Busters

-Squad Busters is a player versus player online mobile action game developed and published by the video game company Supercell.
-The game was released on 29 May 2024 for Android, iOS and HarmonyOS.
+Squad Busters was a player versus player online mobile action game developed and published by the video game company Supercell.
+The game was released on May 29, 2024 for Android, iOS and HarmonyOS.

-The game is a crossover of other video games by Supercell, featuring characters from Clash of Clans, Clash Royale, Brawl Stars, Hay Day, and Boom Beach.
+The game was a crossover of other video games by Supercell, featuring characters from Clash of Clans, Clash Royale, Brawl Stars, Hay Day, and Boom Beach.

-Recent Articles on the Squad Busters website indicated that after one final update in December, development will cease, effectively discontinuing the project.
-It is planned to be deprecated in mid-2026, marking the end of the Squad Busters platform after less than a year.
+In October 2025, Supercell announced a plan to sunset Squad Busters.
+A final update was released in December 2025 and servers will shut down in the second half of 2026.